fluidinfo/flimp/docs/csv.rst

 creating the tags used to annotate the objects within FluidDB.
 It also attempts to make a good guess at the dialect used to format the CSV file.

-Each of the remaining lines in the CSV file will be treated as the basis for new objects in FluidDB.
+Each of the remaining lines in the CSV file are treated as the basis for new objects in FluidDB.

 Examples